 Digitalization & Information Standards

 Identifying and driving adoption of information standards and supporting the introduction of digitalization technologies

 Tackling the Digitalization Challenge

 Digitalization is a vast and dynamic area.
 Our efforts are focused on the foundational elements that need to be driven at the industry level.

-DISC is working on 4 theme areas in parallel.
+The DISC is working on four theme areas in parallel:

 - To identify and progress new industry wide digitalization solutions

 - To drive adoption of existing solutions and standards